LilyYuanXia/Statistical-Methods-for-High-Dimensional-Biology/assignment/analysis_assignment/assignment.md

 log_lm <- log(lm_data)
 ```

-The reason that we use logCPM to fit the linear model is because the
+The reason that we use logCPM to fit the linear model is that the data
-data should satisfy the linear regression model assumption which is
+should satisfy the linear regression model assumption which is normality
-normality of response/residual.
-Now we check the model assumption by
+of response/residual.
+Now we check the model assumption by selecting a
-ramdomly select a gene and compare its expression values with and
+ramdom gene and compare its expression normality with and without the
-without the log transformation.
+log transformation.
 ![](assignment_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-Clearly, the log transformation is used to make the linear model fit
+Clearly, the log transformation helps to make the linear model fit more
-more adequate on this gene expression data.
-Then we use `Limma` to fit
+adequate on this gene expression data.
+Then we use `Limma` to fit the
-the linear model for each gene with cell type, organism part, age and
+linear model for each gene with cell type, organism part, age and the
-the interaction between age and cell type as
+interaction between age and cell type as
 covariates.

 ``` r